sidoh/esp8266_milight_hub-wiki/Using-Milight-Remote-with-HomeAssistant.md

 Of course since we're using MQTT, you'll want to [add your broker to your HASS config](https://home-assistant.io/components/mqtt/).

-An easy way to get HASS to redirect MQTT traffic trigger by use of a remote to Milight bulbs is to forward messages received on the remote's update topic to the bulb's command topic.
+An easy way to get HASS to redirect MQTT traffic triggered by use of a remote to Milight bulbs is to forward messages received on the remote's update topic to the bulb's command topic.
 This can be done with an automation:

 ```yaml
 automation: